katieraby/northcoders-news-API/README.md

 # STOP!

+If you have reached this point, go back and review all of the routes that you have created.
+Consider whether there are any errors that could occur that you haven't yet accounted for.
+If you identify any, write a test, and then handle the error.
+Even if you can't think of a specific error for a route, every controller that invokes a promise-based model should contain a `.catch` block to prevent unhandled promise rejections.

-If you have reached this point, let someone on the teaching team know.
+As soon as you think that you have handled all the possible errors that you can think of, let someone on the teaching team know.
 One of us will be able to take a look at your code and give you some feedback.
 While we are looking at your code, you can continue with the following:

 # Continue...